sebin0817/tp/docs/UserGuide.md

 - `NRIC` must be an alphanumeric and it must follow Singapore's NRIC format
 - `NAME` should only contain alphanumeric characters and spaces.
-- `GENDER` M, F or exclude from the command for 'Prefer not to say' option.
+- `GENDER` M, F or exclude from the command for 'Prefer not to say' option. _*Case-insensitive e.g. m instead of M._
 - `PHONE_NUMBER` should be in valid Singapore phone number format.
   Must start with 6, 8, or 9 and be followed by seven additional digits, with no spaces or other characters.